[Last updated December 3, 2024]

 If you choose to file your application on your own, keep a few things in mind: First, ensure that you fill out the appropriate forms.
 You’ll complete one form if the Veteran is alive and applying for the spouse to receive benefits and a different form if the Veteran is deceased and the surviving spouse is applying for the benefit.

 If you are not fully prepared to file an application, you’ll need to access a different form, an Intent to File, which helps protect the initial date of your application.
-If and when you are awarded the benefit, you will receive monthly payments starting the first month after your claim is opened, which can be done with an Intent to File form submission or a fully developed claim.
+If and when you are awarded the benefit, you will receive monthly payments starting the first month after your claim is opened, the date of which can be marked by submitting an Intent to File form or a fully developed claim.
 Because it takes significant time to review the application and submit revisions in the event that VA asks for more information, you will continue to incur long-term care costs during that time.
 It’s critical to file a complete application or submit the Intent to File to ensure you receive benefits for as much time as you intend.

 Also, keep in mind that, based on your circumstances, you may need to complete and submit other forms.